Understanding the Consequences: Third DUI California Laws

-What Happens When You Get a 3rd DUI in California?
+What Happens When You Get a Third DUI Conviction in California?

 Surprisingly, a third DUI conviction is still a misdemeanor under California law.
 It is the third violation of the same offense, which makes you a habitual traffic offender.
 That means the consequences are going to be severe.
-The penalties are steeper than those for a 2nd DUI, so it’s essential that you consult with an attorney immediately if you’re arrested for one.
+The penalties are steeper than those for previous DUI convictions, so you must consult with an attorney immediately if you’re arrested for one.

-What is a 3rd DUI in California License Suspension?
+What is a Third DUI Offense in California?

-A 3rd DUI stands for “third” or “third or subsequent” DUI.
-A 3rd DUI is a misdemeanor under California law and will receive a three-year license revocation.
+A 3rd DUI is a “third or subsequent” DUI.
+A 3rd DUI conviction is a misdemeanor under California law and will result in a three-year license revocation.
 Developing a solid attorney-client relationship with a local office can provide insight into California’s DUI laws as you navigate all of your DUI offenses.

 What Is the Punishment for a 3rd DUI in California?

-California has strict DUI laws that apply when you have a BAC of 0.08% or higher.
+California has strict DUI laws that apply when you have a blood alcohol concentration (BAC) of 0.08% or higher.
 A person can also receive DUI charges for being under the influence of drugs, prescription, or over-the-counter medication.
-It means they have consumed substances in a sufficient quantity to impair their driving ability.
+It means they have consumed substances sufficiently to impair their driving ability.

 In addition to a three-year license suspension, a third DUI in California receives any combination of the following punishments.